The Egyptian Labyrinth

 The Claim

-Ancient Egyptian wonders lost by time are normally right at the top of the list for explorers and treasure hunters as the level of work put into building them and their age over other ancient sights is unmatched, so when people heard about an enormous underground labyrinth complex around the pyramids it peaked allot of interest.
-But since no one has been in it why do people even think it exists?
+Ancient Egyptian wonders lost by time are normally right at the top of the list for explorers and treasure hunters, as the level of work put into building them and their age over other ancient sights is unmatched, so when people heard about an enormous underground labyrinth complex around the pyramids, it piqued a lot of interest.
+But since no one has been in it, why do people even think it exists?

-The Labyrinth has been mentioned various times throughout history by various ancient figures, such as Pliny, Diodorus and Strabo, but non give a greater description than Herodotus, a Greek historian born in the Persian empire.
+The Labyrinth has been mentioned numerous times throughout history by various ancient figures, such as Pliny, Diodorus, and Strabo, but none give a greater description than Herodotus, a Greek historian born in the Persian empire.
 Below is a quote taken from his works where he speaks of being allowed to visit the upper levels.

 “This I have actually seen, a work beyond words.
 For if anyone put together the buildings of the Greeks and display of their labours, they would seem lesser in both effort and expense to this labyrinth… Even the pyramids are beyond words, and each was equal to many and mighty works of the Greeks.
 Yet the labyrinth surpasses even the pyramids”.
 Herodotus (‘Histories’, Book, II, 148)

-The Labyrinth is said to contain over 3000 rooms and completely covered in intricate hieroglyphics and painting.
-The architecture has been described as more stunning than the Pyramids themselves, and have works even beyond the capabilities of the Greeks.
+The Labyrinth is said to contain over 3000 rooms and is completely covered in intricate hieroglyphics and paintings.
+The architecture has been described as more stunning than the Pyramids themselves, and has works even beyond the capabilities of the Greeks.

 “When one had entered the sacred enclosure, one found a temple surrounded by columns, 40 to each side, and this building had a roof made of a single stone, carved with panels and richly adorned with excellent paintings.
 It contained memorials of the homeland of each of the kings as well as of the temples and sacrifices carried out in it, all skilfully worked in paintings of the greatest beauty.” – Herodotus